Speculative Actions: A Lossless Framework for Faster Agentic Systems: Environments

 \subsection{HotpotQA Environment}

 We further evaluate our framework on HotpotQA, a setting where the main performance bottleneck arises from information retrieval latency.
-In this example, the agent must answer multi-hop questions through sequential Wikipedia API calls \cite{yang2018hotpotqadatasetdiverseexplainable}.
-This tool-calling pattern mirrors real-world agentic workflows with high network latency per round-trip.
-We apply the framework from Section~\ref{framework}, where the Speculator predicts likely Wikipedia content while the actual API call executes.
-This parallelism enables the agent to continue reasoning on provisional information rather than blocking on API latency.
+In this example, the agent must answer multi-hop questions through sequential Wikipedia API calls~\citep{yang2018hotpotqadatasetdiverseexplainable}, mirroring real-world agentic workflows with high round-trip network latency.
+In this setting, the Speculator predicts likely Wikipedia content while the actual API call executes.
+Parallelism allows the agent to continue reasoning on provisional information rather than blocking on API latency.
+See Appendix~\ref{app:hotpotqa} for details about our experimental setup.